AliYoussef96/vhcub/README.md

 vhcub is an R package to analyze the co-adaptation of codon usage between a virus and its host.

-**Please be aware that the current package is no longer being maintained.
-It has been updated and replaced by the parazitCUB package.
-Kindly review the new package at the following location:** https://github.com/AliYoussef96/parazitCUB

 ### Installation

 1- Using devtools: